Mill Fire (2022)

-Events

-Context
+Background

 In previous years, several significant wildfires had burned in Siskiyou County in the vicinity of the Mill Fire.
 In 2014, the Boles Fire started on the south side of Weed and, driven by wind, destroyed 158 structures in the town's downtown in a single day despite burning only about 500 acres, in a fashion similar to the Mill Fire.
 In 2021, the Lava Fire burned dozens of structures and 26,409 acres on the slopes of Mount Shasta, threatening Lake Shastina.

-September 2
+Progression

-The fire began at approximately 12:49 PM PDT during a red flag warning near Woodridge Court and Woodridge Way igniting a large warehouse on the property of Roseburg Forest Products, a lumber mill north of the town of Weed, before quickly igniting the nearby vegetation and rapidly beginning to burn through homes in the nearby neighborhood of Lincoln Heights.
-Propelled by dramatic southeast winds up to 24 MPH, with 36 MPH gusts, the fire aggressively exploded northward toward Lake Shastina where additional structures began to burn from spotting fires that regularly jumped natural firebreaks in the area.
-Within 2 hours, the fire had reportedly ballooned to 555 acres as evacuation orders went out to the entirety of the Weed and Lake Shastina communities.
+The fire began at approximately 12:49 p.m.
+PDT during a red flag warning near Woodridge Court and Woodridge Way igniting a large warehouse on the property of Roseburg Forest Products, a lumber mill north of the town of Weed, before quickly igniting the nearby vegetation and rapidly beginning to burn through homes in the nearby neighborhood of Lincoln Heights.
+Propelled by southeast winds up to 24 MPH, with 36 MPH gusts, the fire aggressively exploded northward toward Lake Shastina where additional structures began to burn from spotting fires that regularly jumped natural firebreaks in the area.
+Within 2 hours, the fire had reportedly grown to 555 acres as evacuation orders went out to the entirety of the Weed and Lake Shastina communities.
+By 2:50 p.m., the fireline had jumped Jackson Ranch Road, several miles north of the ignition point, and had begun burning into the community of Lake Shastina.

-Due to the fire's dramatic speed, two civilians were injured by the fire with their injuries ranging in severity from moderate to critical as one person in critical condition would be airlifted to UC Davis Medical Center for treatment.
-Meanwhile, two elderly women ultimately died in the fire; however, their loss of life would not be made public until two days later.
-By 2:50 PM, the fireline had jumped Jackson Ranch Road, several miles north of the ignition point, and had begun burning into the community of Lake Shastina.
 Within another hour, the fire would reportedly be 900 acres as firefighting personnel scrambled to establish resources in areas that immediately required them.
 Within several hours the fire perimeter had doubled to 2,580 acres with 0% containment, as a state of emergency was declared for Siskiyou County by Governor of California Gavin Newsom.

-At 3:48 PM PDT, a second fire was reported on Gazelle-Callahan Road, east of Gazelle Mountain, southeast of Gazelle in Siskiyou County and dubbed the Mountain Fire.
+At 3:48 p.m., a second fire was reported on Gazelle-Callahan Road, east of Gazelle Mountain, southeast of Gazelle in Siskiyou County and dubbed the Mountain Fire.
 As the Mountain Fire rapidly grew in size, resources became strained—the two fires were now spreading quickly, parallel to one another.
 Within several hours, the Mountain Fire would grow to 300 acres, however, resources remained largely committed to the Mill Fire due to the immediate need for structure protection while the Mountain Fire remained burning in the remote wilderness with comparatively little structure threat.
-By 10 PM Friday evening, the Mill Fire had ballooned to a reported 3,921 acres and the Mountain Fire to an estimated 600 acres.
+By 10:00 p.m.
+Friday evening, the Mill Fire had ballooned to a reported 3,921 acres and the Mountain Fire to an estimated 600 acres.